santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 Edward Koch believes in a retributive society.
 He suggests that murder is so morally wrong that it deserves an equally just punishment - state sanctioned killing.
 He argues that killing murderers is a necessary requirement for public safety.
 In this essay, I will show why this argument ignores crucial statistical evidence about murder, relies on self contradictory premises, presents a false dichotomy of choice, and ultimately fails to justify its conclusion from both an empirical and logical standpoint.

-Koch's argument requires careful examination.
-He suggests that the death penalty helps affirm the value of human life rather than diminishing it.
-It serves as the _only_ adequate response to murder by ensuring justice for victims and preventing murderers from killing again.
-While Koch makes several claims to support this position, his most substantial reasoning centres on public safety.
-This argument can be mapped as follows:
+Koch's central argument hinges on a striking paradox: he claims that executing murderers affirms rather than diminishes the value of human life.
+He presents capital punishment as the _only_ adequate response to murder, arguing it both delivers justice for victims and prevents future killings.
+While Koch offers several justifications for this position, his argument ultimately rests on a claim about public safety.
+His reasoning can be mapped as follows:

 - Premise 1: If a convicted murderer will murder again, then we must kill them to prevent murder.
 - Premise 2: A convicted murderer will murder again.